Wink (duo): History

 In 1987, Sachiko Suzuki and Shoko Aida both entered a beauty contest given by the magazine Up to Boy.
 Suzuki won 7th place and Aida won 9th place.
 The following year, Suzuki and Aida were chosen to form the duo.

 On April 27, 1988, they debuted with the single "Sugar Baby Love", a cover of an English song by The Rubettes.
 The single topped at #20 on the Oricon Chart, and was chosen as the theme song of the Fuji TV drama Netsuppoi no! (熱っぽいの!, I'm Feverish!), which starred Yoko Minamino and Shizuka Kudo.

 Their next single, "Amaryllis" (アマリリス, released September 7, 1988) charted at only #30 on the Oricon chart.
-However, the release of their third single "Ai ga Tomaranai (Turn It into Love)" (愛が止まらない〜Turn it Into Love~; Love Won't Stop~..., released November 16, 1988) was their first breakout hit, their first single to reach #1 on the Oricon, as well as their first single to make #1 on both of the major television music programs, namely TBS's The Best Ten and NTV's Uta no Top Ten.
+However, the release of their third single "Ai ga Tomaranai (Turn It into Love)" (愛が止まらない〜Turn it Into Love~; Love Won't Stop~Turn it Into Love, released November 16, 1988) was their first breakout hit, their first single to reach #1 on the Oricon, as well as their first single to make #1 on both of the major television music programs, namely TBS's The Best Ten and NTV's Uta no Top Ten.
 The single was also used at the theme song of the Fuji TV drama series Oikaketai no!
 (I Want to Chase!), also starring Minamino and Rie Miyazawa.
 The single was a cover of Kylie Minogue's "Turn It into Love", with Japanese lyrics written by lyricist Neko Oikawa.
 Selling over 645,000 copies, it was the duo's biggest-selling single.